MajidKhanBurki/Jenkins_Project/ReadMe.md

 ## Output Artifacts

 The pipeline generates the following artifacts:

-- **WAR File**: Available in the Jenkins workspace as `**/*.war` after a successful build.
+- **WAR File**: Available in the Jenkins workspace as `target/vprofile-v2.war` after a successful build.

----

-## Troubleshooting

-- Ensure that the `atom` branch exists in the repository.
-- Verify that the correct Maven and JDK versions are configured in Jenkins.
-- Check for any build or test failures in the console logs.

 ---